mikailakar/Backend-Project/README.md

 - `GET /api/Users/GetUsersWithRoles`: Retrieve all users with their roles.
 - `GET /api/Users/GetUserWithRoleById`: Retrieve a user with their roles by user ID.
+- `GET /api/Users/GetAllUsersOrderByDate`: Retrieve all users ordered by the date of insertion.

 ## Contact